joshuaoreilly/boggle-nogs/README.md

 And for you, it's whatever you'd like it to be.
 Ignore submissions from your arch-nemesis, shun the latest developments in the impending world takeover by frogs, or add `.*` to your `ignore-titles.txt` file for the most sophisticated experience.

+## Requirements

+[Go](https://go.dev/); I'm currently using version 1.19, but I suspect it'll work with older or newer versions.

 ## Installation

 Clone the repo, open the main folder, and run `go build`.